hn374/Developer-Notes/Angular/Angular.md

 # Angular

+Angular is a TypeScript-based application framework led by the Angular Team at Google.

 ## Components

 A component is a class that serves as the basic building block for Angular applications.
 It consists of three parts, a TypeScript file, an HTML template, and CSS styles.
 There are a few ways to serve data from parent to child components and vice versa.